BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 The project includes a Power Platform custom connector and Copilot Studio technical support-agent integration connected to the Dockerized FastAPI backend.
 The backend also accepts a POWER_AUTOMATE_URL secret, so a Power Automate webhook can be configured safely through Google Secret Manager.

+The Copilot Studio agent is also connected to a SharePoint knowledge source containing PDF versions of the project support and governance documents.
+This gives the agent a maintained document source for technical support answers while keeping the medical safety boundary explicit.

 The automation layer is presented as practical AI workflow automation around the backend.
 It does not automate medical diagnosis, treatment advice, or clinical decision-making.

 **Copilot Studio setup:** create an agent named Skin Lesion Platform AI Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the six support topics, run the manual tests, and publish only after safety checks pass.